Carpopedal spasms are and involuntary, and sometimes violent, spasms of finger and toes. In some cases the wrist and ankle are also involved.

 - Numbness in the affected area.

 - Calcium supplements.

-- Exercise – especially aerobic and strength-building exercises.
+- Exercise – especially those such as swimming, aerobics and strength building exercises.

-- Yoga, meditation and other relaxation techniques – these are often helpful if the condition is caused by stress.
+- Yoga, meditation and other relaxation techniques can be helpful, if the condition is caused by stress.